Oddments of High Unimportance

 Some of his nonfiction essays on travel, theater, art, politics, etc., were collected in privately circulated books that he gave to friends at Christmas, and are by and large quite readable, I think.
 He tends to lead the reader by the hand quite a lot, but his prose is clear and he links his ideas so that anyone can understand them.
 This is probably why he sold so many of the pocket philosophies.
 I found his travel writings a little boring after a while and the essays on the current state of politics or theatrical management less than interesting.
 But when he got on to writing about literature or art, my interest revived and he was a most congenial companion.

 In addition to all the other writing he did, he also kept a journal off and on (mostly on) from 1896 to his death.
 Local used bookshops in our area have several copies of this, and I’ve been dipping into it as my breakfast-table reading.
-I imagine it would make nice bedtime reading also, as it’s eminently pick-uppable and put-downnable.
+I imagine it would make nice bedtime reading also, as it’s settlement pick-uppable and put-downnable.
 He also seems, from the writing, a genuinely nice and sensible man, with a generous nature, a tart sense of humor, disdainful of stupid and unthinking behavior, solid opinions but with the ability to change his mind, and it’s quite nice to spend a few minutes with him.

-Here’s one to go out with:
+Here’s a quote from one of his most famous novels to go out with:

 In front, on a little hill in the vast valley, was spread out the Indian-red architecture of Bursley - tall chimneys and rounded ovens, schools, the new scarlet market, the high spire of the evangelical church……the crimson chapels, and rows of little red houses with amber chimney pots, and the gold angel of the Town Hall topping the whole.
 The sedate reddish browns and reds of the composition all netted in flowing scarves of smoke, harmonised exquisitely with the chill blues of the chequered sky.
 Beauty was achieved, and none saw it.